Table of Contents

 Oh, and don’t forget to link each of the “sectional” posts to the main post (see #1 above).

-And if you really do this well, you can use the series of posts to create a blog series, separate guide, ebook, or email course (which you can also use as a content upgrade or even an inexpensive product – see #6 above).
+And if you really do this well, you can use the series of posts to create a blog series, separate guide, ebook, or course (which you can also use as a content upgrade or even a standalone product – see #6 & #8 above).

-12 – Interview a colleague, expert, or thought leader in this area and create fresh new content on this same topic.
+12 – Interview a colleague, expert, or thought leader in this area and create fresh new content on the same topic.

 13 – Use the information in your post to write a completely unique post and offer it as a “guest post” on other blogs who reach your target audience.

 Make a great post into several posts - #health #content #blog #re-purpose Click To Tweet